-Washington State University Counseling Services faculty and staff are available to assist with problems and concerns that arise while you are a student at WSU Vancouver.
-We have experience with a variety of concerns, including depression, anxiety, bipolar disorder, panic disorder, ADHD, relationship concerns, grieving and disordered eating.
+Counseling Services counselors assist with problems and concerns that arise while you are a student at WSU Vancouver.
+We have experience with a variety of concerns, including but not limited to depression, anxiety, bipolar disorder, panic disorder, ADHD, relationship concerns, grieving and disordered eating.

-Offering individual, couples, and group counseling, psychological testing, workshops and outreach presentations, and crisis and consultation services.
+We offer free, confidential counseling to currently enrolled undergraduate and graduate students.
+We offer short-term individual counseling, long-term group counseling, psychological testing, workshops and outreach presentations, and crisis and consultation services.
 We also help by referring students to other services on campus and to community resources that can offer more specialized or longer-term assistance.

 Same-day appointments are available for students with urgent concerns.

 If you are experiencing a psychological emergency, including thoughts of harming yourself or someone else, or a situational crisis or emergency, please do one of the following:

 - Call 911.

 - Call the Clark County Crisis Line at 360-696-9560.
 (TTY: 866-835-2755)

 - Visit the nearest emergency room.

 These resources are available 24 hours a day, seven days a week, including holidays.